Numbers

 Penkovski and Ogorodnik at the webpage of Andrei Sinelnikov

-), on numbers-stations.com
+, on numbers-stations.com

-and on my
+and on our

-blog about TRIGON and his CIA
+SIGINT Chatter blogs about TRIGON and his CIA

 case officer Martha Peterson